LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 use the ```del d[k]``` command, where ```d``` is the name of the dictionary and ```k``` is the name of the key of the entry to be deleted.
+This operation also works just as it does on data frames.

 ```python
 >>> bird_to_observations = {'snow goose': 33, 'eagle': 9}